-She began her career working for Sotheby's auctioneers and, briefly, as an arts journalist.
+Frances began her career working for Sotheby's auctioneers and, briefly, as an arts journalist.
 She gained her PhD at the University of Edinburgh in 1994 and has taught at the universities of Aberdeen, Glasgow and at Edinburgh College of Art.
 She worked in the curatorial department at Tate Britain before joining the National Galleries of Scotland in 2001.
 She was appointed to her current post in 2005.

-Frances is the author of Impressionism and Scotland (2008) and Van Gogh's Twin: the Scottish Art Dealer Alexander Reid (1854-1928) (2010) and editor of Nordic Artists' Colonies 1870-1920, a special edition of Art in Translation (Taylor & Francis), published in two volumes in June and December 2017.
+Frances is the author ofVan Gogh's Twin: the Scottish Art Dealer Alexander Reid (1854-1928) (2010),Impressionism and Scotland (2008) and Monet and French Landscape: Vétheuil and Normandy (2006).
+More recently she produced two edited publications: The Idea of North: Myth-Making and Identities (with Marja Lahelma), 2019, and Nordic Artists' Colonies 1870-1920, a special edition of Art in Translation (Taylor & Francis), 2 vols, June and December 2017.

-She has curated several major international exhibitions.
-These include Daubigny, Monet, Van Gogh: Impressions of Landscape (Taft Museum, Cincinnati, the National Galleries of Scotland and the Van Gogh Museum, Amsterdam, 2016-17); Celts: Art and Identity (British Museum and National Museums of Scotland, 2015-16 - catalogue shortlisted for the Current Archaeology Book of the Year 2017); American Impressionism: A New Vision 1880-1900 (Giverny, Edinburgh, Madrid 2014-2015), which received $600,000 in sponsorship from the Terra Foundation for American Art; Van Gogh to Kandinsky: Symbolist Landscape in Europe 1880-1910 (Amsterdam, Edinburgh, Helsinki 2012-13); Impressionism and Scotland (2008); Van Gogh and Britain: Pioneer Collectors(2006); Gauguin's Vision (2005); Patrick Geddes: the French Connection (2004).
+Frances has curated numerous major international exhibitions, most recently Pin-Ups: Toulouse-Lautrec and the Art of Celebrity (National Galleries of Scotland, 2018-19).
+Others include Daubigny, Monet, Van Gogh: Impressions of Landscape (Taft Museum, Cincinnati, the National Galleries of Scotland and the Van Gogh Museum, Amsterdam, 2016-17); Celts: Art and Identity (British Museum and National Museums of Scotland, 2015-16 - catalogue shortlisted for the Current Archaeology Book of the Year 2017); American Impressionism: A New Vision 1880-1900 (Giverny, Edinburgh, Madrid 2014-2015), which received $600,000 in sponsorship from the Terra Foundation for American Art; Van Gogh to Kandinsky: Symbolist Landscape in Europe 1880-1910 (Amsterdam, Edinburgh, Helsinki 2012-13); Impressionism and Scotland (2008); Van Gogh and Britain: Pioneer Collectors(2006); Gauguin's Vision (2005); Patrick Geddes: the French Connection (2004).